cavo789/blog/blog/2023/11/04/docker-joomla/index.md

 :::important
 Make sure, for each project, to update the `name:` line and if you plan to be able to run your Joomla sites concurrently, make sure to update the port number for Joomla and chose a new one every time (can be `80`, `81`, `82` and so one).
 :::

+## FrankenPHP instead of Apache

+A new player is entering the game: [FrankenPHP](https://frankenphp.dev/).
+This is a new application server which can be used instead of Apache or nginx.

+Based on their documentation, it is 3.5 faster than PHP FPM.
+If you want to learn how to run Joomla on FrankenPHP, please read this post article: [FrankenPHP, a modern application server for PHP](/blog/frankenphp-docker-joomla).
+We'll discover the work of [Alexandre Elisé](https://github.com/alexandreelise/frankenphp-joomla) on this.

 ## Your comments are more than welcome